-In audio production, mastering is the final stage after mixing.
-There are usually two stages in the mastering process:
+There are two stages in the mastering process:

-Polishing the sound is achieved by correcting any mix balance issues and enhancing particular sonic characteristics.
-This can involve:
+Polishing the mixed sound is achieved by correcting any mix imbalances and enhancing particular sonic characteristics.

-- Adding compression to manage overall dynamics and increase the overall level (loudness).
+- Compression to manage overall dynamics and increase the overall loudness (if required)

-- Removal of pops, clicks and other sonic mistakes missed during the mixing process.
+- Removal of pops, clicks and other mistakes missed during the mixing process

-The second step in the mastering process usually involves preparing the song or album for manufacturing and or download.
+The second step in the mastering process usually involves preparing the finished song or album for manufacturing/download.
 The finished product should be optimized for playback across all systems and media formats.